 - 1.1 The CIPFA Code of Practice on Treasury Management in Local Authorities was first issued in 1992 and updated in 1996, 2001, 2011 and 2017.
-The City Council formally adopted this Code in March 2002 and adopted the 2017 revision in February 2018. - 1.2 Under the requirements of the revised Code, the Council will receive each year the following reports: - Annual strategy and plan in advance of the year - A mid-year review - Annual report after its close.
+The City Council formally adopted this Code in March 2002 and adopted the 2017 revision in February 2018. - 1.2 CIPFA has consulted on revisions to the Treasury Management Code, and the Prudential Code, throughout 2021 and the new Codes are intended to be implemented by authorities for 2023/24 Treasury Management Strategies. - 1.3 Under the requirements of the Code, the Council will receive each year the following reports: - Annual strategy and plan in advance of the year - A mid-year review - Annual report after its close.